mantidproject/mantid/docs/source/interfaces/Indirect Settings.rst

 _red
   This is produced in ISIS Energy Transfer on the :ref:`Data Reduction <interface-indirect-data-reduction>` interface.
 It can also be produced from ISIS Calibration.
+It has an x axis of EnergyTransfer (meV) and a y axis of Intensity (1/meV).
 _res
   This is produced in ISIS Calibration on the :ref:`Data Reduction <interface-indirect-data-reduction>` interface when Create RES is ticked.
+It has an x axis of EnergyTransfer (meV) and a y axis of Intensity (1/meV).
 _calib
   This is produced in ISIS Calibration on the :ref:`Data Reduction <interface-indirect-data-reduction>` interface.
+Here x is a single point and y is the spectrum number.
 _sqw
   This is produced in S(Q,w) on the :ref:`Data Reduction <interface-indirect-data-reduction>` interface.
+  It has an x axis of EnergyTransfer (meV) and a y axis of Intensity.
 _Corrections
   This is produced in Calculate Paalman Pings or Calculate Monte Carlo Absorption on the :ref:`Data Corrections <interface-indirect-corrections>` interface.
+It has an x axis of EnergyTransfer (meV) and the y axis is Attenuation Factor.
 _eq
   This is produced in Elwin on the :ref:`Data Analysis <interface-indirect-data-analysis>` interface.
+It has an x axis of Q (:math:`A^-1`) and a y axis of Intensity.
 _elf
   This is produced in Elwin on the :ref:`Data Analysis <interface-indirect-data-analysis>` interface.
+It has an x axis of Intensity and a y axis of Q (:math:`A^-1`).
 _iqt
   This is produced in I(Q,t) on the :ref:`Data Analysis <interface-indirect-data-analysis>` interface.
+It has an x axis of Time (:math:`ns`) and the y axis is I(Q,t) (no unit).
 _Result
   This is produced in MSDFit, IqtFit, ConvFit or F(Q)Fit on the :ref:`Data Analysis <interface-indirect-data-analysis>` interface.
+It has an x axis of Q (:math:`A^-1`) and the y axis is the Fit Parameter.

 When **Restrict allowed input files by name** is ticked, the input data is restricted by name according to the suffixes below: